 What the Pennsylvanians saw was akin to pandemonium.
-Their brigade commander, John Robinson, was knocked out of action, Gibbon’s men were fleeing the field—Confederates in hot pursuit, Federal artillery pieces were about to be overrun.
+Their brigade commander, John Robinson, was knocked out of action and Gibbon’s men were fleeing the field with Confederates in hot pursuit.
+Federal artillery pieces were about to be overrun.
 Collis didn’t flinch.
-He rode to the center of his line, snatched the flag from the color bearer, and spurred his horse forward bellowing “Remember the stonewall at Middletown!”
-While the phrase might have been invigorating to other soldiers, the 114th Pennsylvania did not fight at Middletown, thus, the meaning of the phrase fell on deaf ears.
+He rode to the center of his line, snatched the flag from the color bearer, and spurred his horse forward, bellowing “Remember the stone wall at Middletown!”
+While the phrase might have been invigorating to other soldiers, the 114th Pennsylvania had not fought at Middletown.
+Thus, the meaning of the phrase fell on deaf ears.
 What did spur the men of the 114th Pennsylvania forward was the action of the colonel, on horseback, flag in hand.
-The Keystone State men slammed into the Confederates, halting the Confederate counterattack.
-While this action was immortalized in a massive painting, Collis’ heroism was rewarded with a Medal of Honor.
+The Keystone State men slammed into the Confederates, halting the rebel counterattack.
+The action was immortalized in a massive painting, while Collis’ heroism was rewarded with a Medal of Honor.

-Often overlooked and marching into battle with the men of the 114th Pennsylvania was a vivandiere by the name of French Mary Tepe.
+Marching into battle with the men of the 114th Pennsylvania—but often overlooked—was a vivandiere by the name of French Mary Tepe.
 A vivandiere is a carryover from the French army.
-They supported the soldiers in the field by supply them with water, aid, and other care.
-Tepe was right behind the battleline in the Slaughter Pen, when she was wounded in the ankle.
-For her actions she was awarded the Kearney Cross, an award only given out by General Philip Kearney’s old division.
+They supported the soldiers in the field by supplying them with water, aid, and other care.
+Tepe was right behind the battleline in the Slaughter Pen when she was wounded in the ankle.
+For her actions, she was awarded the Kearney Cross, an award exclusively given out by General Philip Kearney’s old division.
 The cross was granted “only to brave and worthy soldiers.”

 By 3 PM, the fighting at the Slaughter Pen was all but over.
-Nearly 5,000 soldiers fell in the life and death struggle.
-Across that bloody plain, and in a radius of some 400 yards, five men “received the highest and most prestigious personal military decoration that may be awarded to recognize U.S. military service members who distinguished themselves by acts of valor,” the Medal of Honor.
-Few sites of battle witnessed this amount of horror and heroism in such a small span of time and space.
+Nearly 5,000 soldiers fell in the life-and-death struggle.
+Across that bloody plain, and in a radius of some 400 yards, five men “received the highest and most prestigious personal military decoration that may be awarded to recognize U.S. military service members who distinguished themselves by acts of valor”—the Medal of Honor.
+Few sites of battle ever witnessed this amount of horror and heroism in such a small span of time and space.

 The Slaughter Pen Farm